RefineriaWeb/base_app_android/README.md

 The project is divided in three modules:
 * **domain**: java library project.
 Every test is a unit test and all its dependencies are pure java libraries: dagger 2, rxjava, lombok, junit and mockito.
 * **data**: java library project.
 It’s the repository that supplies the data which will be consumed by the domain module.
 Dependencies: domain module, retrofit 2, dagger 2, rxjava, rxcache, lombok, junit, and mockito.
 * **presentation**: android app project.
 It links the two previous modules and implement all the views interfaces defined in domain module.
-Dependencies: domain and data module, dagger 2, rxAndroid, lombok, androidannotations and espresso.
+Dependencies: domain and data module, dagger 2, rxAndroid, lombok, butterknife and espresso.

 The application implements a minimal example using the Github Api.
 It's purpose is to illustrate in a simple way the natural workflow derived from this kind of architecture, using the classes created in the foundation packages in every one of the 3 layers.